 - Supporting positive family dynamics and social norms.

 - Revealing and reducing harm in supply chains

 Danny Burns is Programme Director of CLARISSA.
 His work focuses on participatory learning for social change with a strong emphasis on systems thinking and complexity – this experience and knowledge will guide the approach of the consortium.
 Alongside and complementary to CLARISSA Danny is co-directing a ten-year programme on Community-Driven Peace Building in Mali funded by Humanity United.
 Danny’s work has long involved participatory action research and learning within large-scale operational programmes – including an initiative funded by the Freedom Fund to reduce the prevalence of bonded labour in India and Nepal.

-Funded by the UK Department for International Development, the consortium includes the Institute of Development Studies; Terre des hommes; ChildHope; Consortium for Street Children; Children-Women in Social Service and Human Rights; Voice of Children; Grambangl and BRAC Institute of Governance and Development.
+Funded by the UK Foreign, Commonwealth and Development Office (FCDO), the consortium includes the Institute of Development Studies; Terre des hommes; ChildHope; Consortium for Street Children; Children-Women in Social Service and Human Rights; Voice of Children; Grambangla Unnayan Committee and BRAC Institute of Governance and Development.